-J. Coupler test, passed.
-Press X to return to the main menu and select the External Mute Test.
+11. Coupler test, passed.
+Press X to return to the CVI monitor menu and select the External Mute Test by pressing D.

-K. External Mute test.
+12. External Mute test.
 Press E to Enable the test.
 Then press the remote mute button or enable other mute inputs (such as TAWS) to accomplish the test.
-The Mute/Update button must be installed unless the Avidyne TAS 1/2 3ATI Traffic Controller/display is used.
+The Mute/Update button must be installed unless a dedicated traffic display that provides a TAS Mute function is used (such as the Avidyne TAS 1⁄2 3ATI Traffic Display/Controller).

-L. After pressing the Mute/Update Button, the External Mute Test should show [PASSED].
+13. After pressing the Mute/Update Button, the External Mute Test should show [PASSED].
 Press X to return to the main menu.
 Then press G for the Gear Down Verification Test.

-M. Gear down indication.
+14. Gear down indication.
 This verifies the system detects the gear down state.
 The TAS Self Test is designed to find a fault if the TAS fails to detect a gear up state when flying.
 If the gear position input is not connected, the test must show Gear Up.
-After the test, press X to return to the main menu.
+After the test, press X to return to the CVI monitor menu.